-Common symptoms that you need brake fluid include "Low Brake Fluid" warning message and brake lights staying constantly ON.
+Common symptoms that you need brake fluid include a "Low Brake Fluid" warning message and brake light constantly staying ON.

 - Low Brake Fluid Warning